nicolasochem/tzip/drafts/current/draft-consensus-key.md

 A baker may lose their baking key.
 In this case, they may stop baking, wait `PRESERVED_CYCLES`, and then recover their funds with the `drain` operation.
 They may then start baking from another account.

 ### `consensus_key_drain_toggle` governance toggle
 The introduction of the consensus key is an uncontroversial and long-standing request from the community.
+Many competing blockchains already have this feature implemented.
 But the permissions granted to the key have been subject to vigourous debate in the past.

-The [liquidity baking toggle vote](https://gitlab.com/tezos/tzip/-/blob/master/drafts/current/draft-symmetric-liquidity-baking-toggle-vote.md) TZIP introduced a mechanism for fast and concurrent governance signaling mechanisms.

 A good case can be made for disabling the `drain` operation: it increases the security posture of the baker even further.
 Indeed, in the absence of the drain operation, a compromise of the consensus key does not put the unfrozen balance at risk.
 It still exposes the baker to a double signing attack, but this attack is complex to pull off and results in half of the frozen balance being burned.

 On the other hand, disabling the `drain` operation also disables the recovery mechanism from loss of the baker key, and re-introduces concerns expressed above about changing the decentralization dynamics of the network.

+The [liquidity baking toggle vote](https://gitlab.com/tezos/tzip/-/blob/master/drafts/current/draft-symmetric-liquidity-baking-toggle-vote.md) TZIP introduced a mechanism for fast and concurrent governance signaling mechanisms.
+This mechanism is suitable for a binary decision such as enabling or disabling an operation.

 The `consensus_key_drain_toggle` governance toggle leaves the matter for the community to decide, separately from the feature itself.